-This article on Photography Poses is part of a series.
-The sample poses are groups of 3 people.
+Looking for ideas for photography poses?
+This post is part of a series.
+The sample poses and ideas in this post are about groups of 3 people.

 The links to group poses of 4, 5, and 6 people and other related articles on portrait photography are at the bottom of this page.

 In the first three portraits we have a group of three young children; a group of one infant and her two adult parents, and the group of the three adult ladies.

 The beach at sunset is one of my favorite locations to practice my photography poses.
 Can you guess why I chose this pose for the three young girls and the sailboat?